DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 ## Data Validation

-Changes can be validated on-the-fly as shown in the example below.
-The 'Save' button gets disabled if any reqired field is empty.
+Changes can be validated as the user types.
+You can disable the Save button if any required field is empty.

 .embedded-demo({ "path": "grid-editing/validation-on-typing", "showThemeSelector": true })

-Another option is to validate data in the `onCommit` function.
-In this case it is possible to rollback invalid changes by omitting the `setState` call or display the error in a grid as in the demo below.
+Changes can also be validated in the `onCommit` function.
+In this case, you can omit the `setState` call and rollback the changes if they are invalid.

 .embedded-demo({ "path": "grid-editing/validation-on-commit", "showThemeSelector": true })